vestalux/sljekyll/about/member-organisations/friends-of-newmarket-library/index.md

 * To promote Newmarket Library in the local community
 * To help raise funds to develop new services
-* To support the manager and library Staff
+* To support the manager and library staff
 * To have a voice in the development of library services in Suffolk

 ## Who we are

-* Library manager: Grace Myers-Crump
+* Library manager: Kate Ashton
 * Chair: Rachel Wood
 * Secretary: Margaret Jocelyn
-* Treasurer: Tanya Collins
+* Treasurer: Jack Merrell

 ## Contact us